alvistack/docker-clamav/README.md

 ## Versioning

+### `alvistack/clamav:latest`

 The `latest` tag matches the most recent [GitHub Release](https://github.com/alvistack/docker-clamav/releases) of this repository.
 Thus using `alvistack/clamav:latest` or `alvistack/clamav` will ensure you are running the most up to date stable version of this image.

+### `alvistack/clamav:<version>`

-Other tags are rolling release rebuild by [Travis](https://travis-ci.org/alvistack/docker-clamav) in weekly basis.
+The version tags are rolling release rebuild by [Travis](https://travis-ci.org/alvistack/docker-clamav) in weekly basis.
 Thus using these tags will ensure you are running the latest packages provided by the base image project.

 ## License